imLinguin/personal-website/content/blog/gog-linux-installers-news.md

 ---
-title: Galaxy like experiance for Linux native games
+title: Galaxy like experience for Linux native games
 description: Summary of what we know and what amazing things we can do with GOG's offline installers
 createdAt: 08.30.2022
 ---